ereznewman/dvdrental-sql-project/README.md

 **SQL-based analysis of the dvdrental database, exploring customer behavior, film popularity, and store performance.**

-This project showcases a set of structured SQL queries based on the publicly available `dvdrental` PostgreSQL sample database.
-It demonstrates practical SQL skills through realistic data scenarios, including:
+This project showcases structured SQL queries based on the publicly available `dvdrental` PostgreSQL sample database.

 - Identifying top customers by rental frequency and total payments
 - Analyzing most rented films by category and language